Apply for Graduate Study

 If you are shortlisted for a course that requires an interview, this will be conducted remotely.
 You can check if the course you have applied for usually conducts interviews on the course page.
 The academic department will be in contact with you beforehand to confirm the arrangements with you.

 If you have not submitted your application yet, please scan your document and upload it as part of your application form.
-If you have already submitted your application, and your document cannot be uploaded via Applicant Self Service, please scan them and upload them as PDF files using the document upload portal.
-Do not post them due to disruption to postal services.
-If you have already posted a document, please re-send this document as an electronic copy using the document upload portal.
+Please do not post documents due to disruption to postal services.
+If you have already posted a document, please re-send it electronically using the document upload portal.